Azure/ARM-private-deployment/README.md

 This repository contains a sample ARM template which deploys a storage account via a linked template.
 This is just to demonstrate a deployment from a private repository using Azure Template Specs and should be replaced with your desired template.

-The sample ARM template also utilises a linked template to demonstrate that linked templates are also uploaded as an Azure Template Spec.
+The sample ARM template utilises a linked template to demonstrate that linked templates are also uploaded as part of an Azure Template Spec.

 ## Scripts